If becoming a millionaire is something that’s been on your mind, there’s a helpful chart that reveals what it will take to get there!

 According to the chart, a conservative investor would need to save $3,000 a month to end up with $1 million in 25 years, given a 4% annual rate of return.

 However, assuming a 9% rate of return, one would only have to invest $1,500 a month to accumulate $1 million in that time.

 To give you some context, the average annual rate of return on a 401(k) is typically somewhere between 5% and 8% — although the exact numbers depend on a variety of factors.

 It’s important to note that this chart also takes inflation into account.

 “I made the matrix inflation-adjusted, using an assumption of 2.5% annual currency inflation over the period,” Alden wrote on her blog.
 “So when you see a million dollars on the table, it means a million dollars in terms of today’s purchasing power rather than like, the less-valuable inflated Monopoly-money of the future.”

-12 easy ways to build wealth fast
+21 tips and tricks to build wealth fast

 Alden said that in order to build wealth quickly, you must increase the difference between your income and expenses, save the difference and grow it exponentially over time (by investing the money).